How much should I expect to pay for Trulicity®?

 Serious allergic reactions.
 Stop using Trulicity and get medical help right away if you have any symptoms of a serious allergic reaction which may include: swelling of your face, lips, tongue or throat, problems breathing or swallowing, severe rash or itching, fainting or feeling dizzy, or very rapid heartbeat.

 Acute kidney injury.
 In people who have kidney problems, diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration).
 This may cause kidney problems to get worse.

 Severe stomach problems.
 Trulicity may cause stomach problems, which could be severe.

 COMMON SIDE EFFECTS

-The most common side effects of Trulicity include nausea, diarrhea, vomiting, abdominal pain and decreased appetite.
+The most common side effects of Trulicity include nausea, diarrhea, vomiting, abdominal pain and decreased appetite, indigestion, and fatigue.

 These are not all the possible side effects of Trulicity.